3 Things to Consider When Using a Consultant

 - Fundraising plan

 - Board development plan

 - Communications plan

 Help your consultant understand the history and culture of your organization.
 Be available to your consultant and keep your appointments, or your project may take longer and become more expensive than you originally intended.
 Be open to new ideas and constructive criticism, and practice good and open communication.
 Make sure you are staying involved and attentive to the project, providing feedback to the consultant periodically.

 Knowing what your organization needs, what the role of your consultant is, and what materials to prepare will ensure that you get the most out of your consulting project.

 Did you know that the Alliance for Better Nonprofits helps organizations connect with consultants?
-ABN’s customized approach will meet your organization's specific needs and interests, and projects can focus on a narrow topic or on the entire scope of your organization.
+ABN’s customized approach will meet your organization’s specific needs and interests, and projects can focus on a narrow topic or on the entire scope of your organization.
 We’ll help you develop a consulting plan, and then match you with the best expert for the job.
 To make it even easier on you, ABN has flat hourly consulting rates, and will make all of the arrangements and manage the contract with your consultant.
-If you have questions or would like to get started on a project, contact Elle Benson, ABN Director of Capacity Building, at (865) 313-2077 or email@example.com.
+If you have questions or would like to get started on a project, contact Jeanna Beck, Director of Consulting, at firstname.lastname@example.org.
 Learn more about ABN Consulting HERE.